-The question of why it's so hard to write a book is confusing to me.
+The question of why it's so hard to write a book confuses me.
 I have never had a problem writing or thinking of things to write.
 Admittedly, not all of my ideas have merit and I've started and stopped many books.
 Many being more than four.
+But when it came down to the wire, I knew what I wanted to write and I wrote it.
+That's where The HOW TO WRITE A BOOK Book comes from.
+And, I am now working on version two.

 I finally started asking people why they thought it was so hard to write a book.
 Here's what they told me.

-11 Reasons Why It's Really Hard To Write A Book but You Should Anyway
+11 Reasons Why It's Hard To Write A Book but You Should Anyway

 One.
 A book takes time and effort.
 Many people feel overwhelmed in their work, whether they are entrepreneurs, solopreneurs, employees, or executives.
 The idea of writing a book seems like putting a great big rock on their shoulders.
 A great, big, heavy rock.